Vikings' defense will be without two top cornerbacks vs. Titans

 Beasley to debut; Brown out for Titans

-Edge rusher Vic Beasley is set to make his Titans debut against the Vikings after missing the first two games with a knee injury.
+Edge rusher Vic Beasley is set to make his Titans debut against the Vikings after missing the first two games because of a knee injury.
 Beasley, a former first-round pick by the Falcons, was a full participant in practices this week.

 Quarterback Ryan Tannehill will be without his top receiving weapon, A.J.
 Brown, for another week as Brown recovers from a knee injury.
 The Titans also ruled out cornerback Chris Jackson (hamstring) and linebacker Derrick Roberson (illness).